Site Search

 Lawmakers’ Continued Efforts to Repeal Medicaid Expansion Would Deny/Revoke Health Coverage to Thousands of Missourians

-... this battle again.
-“Today, an additional 66,489 Missourians now have access to MO HealthNet and cancer patients are just starting to get the care they need.
-Access to health care coverage through MO HealthNet is a matter of life and survivorship for thousands of low-income cancer patients and survivors.
-ACS CAN ... advocacy affiliate, ACS CAN has successfully advocated for billions of dollars in cancer research funding, expanded access to quality affordable health care, and made workplaces, including restaurants and bars, smoke-free.
+...
+CAN) continues to oppose HJR 117 since it would send the issue of expanded access to healthcare coverage back to the statewide ballot.
+Access to health care coverage through MO HealthNet is a matter of life and survivorship for thousands of low-income cancer patients and survivors and they are just ... advocacy affiliate, ACS CAN has successfully advocated for billions of dollars in cancer research funding, expanded access to quality affordable health care, and made workplaces, including restaurants and bars, smoke-free.
 As we mark our 20th anniversary, we’re more determined than ever to ...

 Federal Exchange White Paper an Important Step Toward Ensuring Meaningful Access to Care